Leggett-Garg Macrorealism and temporal correlations: Nonclassical temporal correlations beyond noninvasive measurements

 Temporal correlations were shown to play a central role in the performance of time-keeping devices~\cite{ErkerPRX2017,BVWPRR2021,Woods2022}.
 Specifically, one can model a clock as a device that ticks at regular time intervals according to a distribution $p(t)$, i.e., the probability of ticking at a background time value $t$.
 In this model, a notion of {\it accuracy} can be given as $R=\mu^2/\sigma^2$ where $\mu:=\sum_{t=1}^\infty t p(t)$ is the mean and $\sigma^2 := \sum_{t=1}^\infty (t-\mu)^2 p(t)$ is the variance. $R$ can be interpreted as the average number of ticks after which the clock uncertainty is greater than the interval between two ticks.
 It has been observed that $R$ is bounded by $O(d)$ and by $O(d^2)$ for, respectively classical and quantum $d$-state models~\cite{BVWPRR2021,Woods2022}.
 Here we use a notation for a discrete-time clock, but the continuous limit has been also considered~\cite{BVWPRR2021,Woods2022}.
 Furthermore, optimal or close-to-optimal classical and quantum models have been investigated for this task, which also triggered subsequent investigations into dimension witnesses based on sequences without inputs~\cite{Vieira2021}.
 Note, in fact, that such a ticking-clock model can be seen as a machine that has no input (i.e., it is repeated equally at each time step) and two outputs (tick and no-tick).
+The investigation of quantum clocks naturally involves discussions about thermodynamical irreversibility and entropy production~\cite{ErkerPRX2017}.
+In addition to that, temporal correlations for system of finite-size were also investigated~\cite{HenautPRA2018,Catani2022} from the perspective of irreversibility and Landauer's principle~\cite{Landauer61}, showing that the requirement of reversible transformations limits the amount of temporal correlations obtainable from a quantum system; see also \cite{ReebNJP2014,Tarantoetal} for a discussion of finite-size effects on Landauer's principle.